DannyArends/CTLmapping/README.md

 Contribute to CTL source code by forking the Github repository, and sending us pull requests.

-see Rctl/inst/TODO.txt or submit a Github issue or pull request
+For a list of things on the TODO list, see Rctl/inst/TODO.txt or submit a Github issue or pull request to raise a new issue.

 Its also possible to just post comments on code / commits.

 Or be a maintainer, and adopt a function

 ### Cite